kyh24/blokus/README.md

 1. OPAM (OCaml Package Manager) v1.2.2 and OCaml compiler v4.06.0: These were installed already for the purposes of this course.
 However to install these, please refer to this [Installation Guide](http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html).
 2. OCaml's Graphics library: To install the library, run the following command: ```opam install Graphics```
 	* It is highly recommended that the user runs the following command after installing the Graphics library to ensure it was installed successfully: ```opam list```.
 This lists all the packages installed for the given OPAM.
 3. XQuartz: This allows for the GUI to open and run on the device.
-If the user installed a VM using the Installation Guide (linked above), there is no need to install XQuartz.

 #### To run game, please go to this game's directory on your device and run the following command: ```make play```